Grand Dental logo

 Device impression & design

-We utilize a digital impression technique which has been shown to be highly accurate.
+We utilize a digital impression technique which is highly accurate.
 The impression is relayed to the laboratory completely electronically.

-We use a calculuated starting position for therapy.
-In order to determine this, we determine the patient's functional protrusive range.
-The starting point is based on 30-60% of this functional range, depending on patient's diagnosis and risk of side effects.
-Before finalizing this position, we have the patient sit at this position for 5 minutes to ensure there are no obvious problems at this position.
+We always use a calculated starting position for therapy custom to the patient.
+To determine this, we measure the patient's functional protrusive range.
+The starting point is based on 30-70% of this functional range, depending on patient's diagnosis and risk of side effects.
+Before finalizing this position, we have the patient sit at this position for 5 minutes to ensure there are no obvious problems, particularly with the temporomandibular joints, at this position.

-In designing the we provide the laboratory with any teeth that are heavily restored or weakened, ideally decreasing the pressure on these specific teeth.
+In designing the device, we provide the laboratory with a list teeth that are heavily restored or weakened, ideally decreasing the pressure on these specific teeth.

 Previous